-Here are six simple and yet strategic methods that will not only increase your online presence but also attract more customers discover you and the services or products that you provide.
+Here are six simple and yet strategic methods that will not only increase your online presence but also attract more customers.
+Let the customers discover you and the services or products that you provide.

 #1.
 Absorb and Listen

-A brand’s customer care process has a direct impact on brand perspective across the online platforms.
+A brand’s customer care process has a direct impact on brand perspective across online platforms.

 Content marketing and social media success demand more listening than talking.